 There are countless reward programs on the market, but the Forward credit card from Citibank was in a league of its own.
 Why?
 Because it gave 5x points on certain categories of spending.
 But now that has changed…

-In 2013 Citi pulled the plug on the regular Forward card, but continued to offer the application for college students until just recently — that too is no longer available.
+Last year Citi pulled the plug on the regular Forward card, but continued to offer the application for college students March of 2014 — that too is no longer available.
 Last year they also discontinued the 5x point categories for all new accounts, so we stopped recommending the Citi Forward since the value proposition was no longer compelling.
 If you applied for the card prior to the reward program getting changed you should have been grandfathered in to the better terms.

 The content below is for reference purposes only.

 Previously it gave 5 points on the following qualifying merchants:

 - Fast Food Restaurants